-When designing the functionality and organization of your online course environment, consider:
+When designing the online course layout, consider:

 - Providing navigation instructions.